TES APPLICATIONS

 Verification framework

-Built on ASME PTC 12.2 methodology for stations, and adapted to industrial sites with clear baselines, interventions and reviews.
+References ASME PTC 12.2 methodology for stations where applicable, and adapts to industrial sites with clear baselines, interventions and reviews.

 Example TES pilot structures